 With the latest trends of modernization, we can foresee the future to be very technology-inclined, and by allowing our students to use gadgets for class purposes, we are helping them to meet the high demands of a complex world.

 Integrating technology into the classroom can help students work together; hence, collaboration is emphasized.
 Precisely, the use of interactive whiteboards and document cameras get students really excited to listen, interact, and learn.

 Google apps, Padlet, and other online applications bring together students’ ideas as they post notes, share videos, and informational content on the walls for collaboration.

 As we’ll see, gadgets, if used sensibly, are essentially the learning tools in the classroom to improve collaboration.
-As students work together and are formulating concepts through research, they are gauged for united efforts which establishes the extension of themselves.
+As students work together and are formulating concepts through research, they are gauged for united efforts which establish the extension of themselves.

 Students, through different online activities, will be able to interact with their classmates and with other students in the world.
 This is one of the major advances in technology that all of us enjoy.